Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 ## Using MesiboUI
-Mesibo offers you ready to use UI modules which you can use it in your app.
+Mesibo offers ready to use UI modules which be used to build your application .
 Mesibo UI modules are completely customizable.
-MesiboUI consists of fragments that can be loaded in your activity and you will be able to see Mesibo chatUI and UserListUI in no time.

 ## Mesibo UI Fragments